doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * Explore your newly provisioned resources in the Azure portal.
   * Navigate to *Automation Accounts* > [My Automation Account] > *State configuration (DSC)*.
 Refresh the data on the *Nodes* tab and verify that all nodes are compliant.
 Review the data in the *Configurations* and *Compiled configurations* tabs as well.
+* Use bastion to establish an SSH connection to the Linux Jumpbox VM.
+  * For *Authentication Type*, select *SSH Private Key from Azure Key Vault* using the *bootstrapadmin-ssh-key-private* secret from key vault.
+  * Expand *Advanced* and set the value of *SSH Passphrase* to the value of the *adminpassword* key vault secret.
+  * Once connected run the following commands at the Bash command prompt:
+    * `cat /etc/*-release` to see the guest OS distro and version.
+    * `az --version` to see the version of the Azure CLI installed.
+    * `terraform --version` to see the version of Terraform installed.
+    * `pwsh` to start a PowerShell session.
+      * `$PSVersionTable` to see the version of PowerShell Core installed.
+      * `exit` to quit PowerShell
+    * `exit` to terminate the SSH session.
-* Use bastion to establish an RDP connection to the Windows Server jumpbox virtual machine.
+* Use bastion to establish an RDP connection to the Windows Server jumpbox VM.
   * Verify the machine is domain joined
   * Review the network configuration by running `ipconfig /all` from the command prompt.
   * Ping the domain controller to verify connectivity.